-The processing capacity of commercial rice mills range from 400 to 10,000 tonnes/day.
+Commercial rice mills process from 400 to 10,000 tonnes per day.
 The largest mills produce 2,000 tonnes of husk per day.
-This large biomass resource is available at milling sites at little or no cost as rice husks have limited use.
+This large biomass resource is available at little or no cost because rice husks have limited uses.

-The uses of rice husks include combustion for local electricity generation at smaller mills in Asia to pasteurisation and bagging for home gardening at larger mills in the USA.
-In many rice growing regions rice husks are waste sent to landfill or burned.
+The use of rice husks include combustion for local electricity generation at smaller mills in Asia to pasteurisation and bagging for home gardening at larger mills in the USA.
+In many rice growing regions rice husks are sent to landfill or burned.